Hitask/slate/source/includes/_user.md

 * `POST /user/picture`  Update current user avatar

 Input parameters:

 * picture: Picture data
 * x: (Optional) X coordinate of top left corner of square that will be used to crop the picture (x, y and width must be specified to crop the picture)
 * y: (Optional) Y coordinate of top left corner of square that will be used to crop the picture (x, y and width must be specified to crop the picture)
 * width: (Optional) Width of square that will be used to crop the picture (x, y and width must be specified to crop the picture)

 Restrictions:

 * max picture size is 1MB
-* allowed picture formats: "gif", "jpeg", "jpg", "png"
+* allowed image formats: "gif", "jpeg", "jpg", "png"

 Error codes:

 * HTTP 400 and code 32: picture upload failed, retry required
 * HTTP 400 and code 34: crop parameters are invalid
 * HTTP 400 and code 6: uploaded data is not a valid picture